sfepy/sfepy/doc/developer_guide.rst

 Docstring standard
 """"""""""""""""""

-We use `sphinx <http://sphinx.pocoo.org>`_ with `numpydoc
+We use `sphinx <http://sphinx.pocoo.org>`_ with the `numpydoc
 <http://pypi.python.org/pypi/numpydoc/0.3.1>`_ extension to generate
 this documentation.
-Refer to the sphinx site for possible markup constructs.
+Refer to the sphinx site for the possible markup constructs.

 Basically (with a little tweak), we try to follow the NumPy/SciPy